zetachang/opal-native/README.md

 ## Dependency

-* [Opal Ruby](http://opalrb.org) is used as Ruby transpiler to transpile your Ruby code intro JavaScript.
+* [Opal Ruby](http://opalrb.org) is used as Ruby transpiler to transpile your Ruby code into JavaScript.
-* [react.rb](https://github.com/zetachang/react.rb) is a React.js providing basic DSL support in Ruby over the original JS API.
+* [react.rb](https://github.com/zetachang/react.rb) is a React.js wrapper providing basic DSL support in Ruby.

 ## Usage